The Diary of a Middle-Aged Sage's Carefree Life in Another World

 The Diary of a Middle-Aged Sage's Carefree Life in Another World (アラフォー賢者の異世界生活日記, Arafō Kenja no Isekai Seikatsu Nikki) is a Japanese light novel series written by Yasukiyo Kotobuki and illustrated by Johndee.
 It began serialization on the user-generated novel publishing website Shōsetsuka ni Narō in February 2016.
 It was later acquired by Media Factory who began publishing it under their MF Books imprint in September 2016.
 A manga adaptation illustrated by 888 began serialization on Kadokawa's ComicWalker manga website in April 2018.
 A second manga adaptation illustrated by Maneki titled The Diary of a Middle-Aged Teacher's Carefree Life in Another World began serialization on Square Enix's Manga Up! manga website and app in October of the same year.
+An anime television series adaptation produced by Yanchester is set to premiere in January 2027.

+Plot

+Satoshi Osako, a middle-aged man, loses his job and spends his days immersed in an online game, becoming a top-ranked player.
+Upon defeating the game's final boss, he is killed in the real world and reincarnated in a fantasy world as his in-game character, the powerful mage Zelos Merlin, retaining all of his abilities and knowledge.

+After awakening in a dangerous forest, Zelos uses his overwhelming power to survive and begins traveling through the new world.
+Despite possessing extraordinary magical strength, he wishes to live a quiet and uneventful life.
+However, his abilities quickly draw attention when he rescues an elderly nobleman from bandits.
+Impressed, the man asks Zelos to become the private tutor of his granddaughter, Celestina van Solistia, a noble girl who is unable to use magic.
+As Zelos takes on the role of teacher, he becomes involved in the affairs of the nobility, all while continuing to seek a peaceful life.